 There are few prerequisites for enrolling in a Linux certificate program.
 Individuals should have a basic knowledge of computer systems before applying.
 Additionally, most applicants have some practical, real-world knowledge and work experience in the field of systems administration.

 Linux certificate programs can be taken independently or in conjunction with a degree program.
 Students will learn skills such as C language programming and Perl programming.
 Courses commonly found in a Linux certificate program include:

 Employment Outlook and Career Info

 Individuals who use Linux systems in their day-to-day professions are typically computer systems administrators.
-According to the U.S. Bureau of Labor Statistics, computer network, systems and database administrators held about 347,200 jobs in the United States in 2010 (www.bls.gov).
-The overall job growth rate for the profession was expected to grow by 28% between 2010 and 2020, which was higher than the average job growth rate of 14%.
-In 2012, the median salary for a computer systems administrator was about $72,560 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), network and computer systems administrators held 382,600 jobs in the United States in 2014 (www.bls.gov).
+The overall job growth rate for the profession is expected to grow by 8% between 2014 and 2024.
+As of May 2015, the median salary for a network and computer systems administrator was $77,810 per year.

 There are a few organizations, including SAIR Linux (www.linuxcertification.org) and Linux Professional Industry (www.lip.org), which offer certification for trained Linux system administrators.
 These certification programs test system administrators on a variety of competencies.
 Some provide training prior to the exams, although there is typically a fee involved.

 Linux certificate programs equip IT professionals with skills in Linux system fundamentals and administration programming using computer languages such as C and Perl.
 After earning a certificate, graduates can apply for certification to become Linux system administrators and consequently improve their career opportunities.